wbreeze/poui/docs/Etapa06.md

 Attempting to raise an item from "the rest" fails.

 One possible solution would be not to separate the order specification from the ordered items.
-We've gotte a lot of benefit from keeping the order as a separate concern, however.
+We've gotten a lot of benefit from keeping the order as a separate concern, however.
 The functions in the `PartialOrder' for example would be much more complicated if they had to reach inside of items to identify and move them.